Skip to Content

 Keep in mind, though, that the bigger the pot, the heavier and more difficult to move it will be.
 Use lightweight potting mix and place the containers on casters, if possible, to make moving them easier.

-Erect the screen a safe distance from the utility box, and make sure it is easy to remove or open for sufficient access to the box.
+Erect the screen at a safe distance from the utility box, and ensure it is easily removable or open for sufficient access to the box.
 You can even purchase a simple, moveable screen or create a DIY wood screen yourself, such as out of old bifold closet doors coated in pretty outdoor paint.

 Add a garden statue in front of the trellis and a few cottage garden flowers, and you got a beautiful garden that needs little maintenance.